arctrong/md2html/readme.txt

 This syntax is very simple and allows writing very fast.
 It has enough features for writing a variety of document kinds.
-Though because of its simplicity it's quite restricted and contains just a very small subset of HTML features.
-But it allows direct inclusions of HTML code that helps obtain more complex result when it's required.
+Though because of its simplicity it's quite restricted and contains just a very small subset of HTML features, it allows direct inclusions of HTML code that helps achieve more complex results when it's required.

 # Features